MBSck/ppdmod/notes.md

 [x] Make the composite model class output in a way that can be taken by the DataHandler class [x] Make fits adapt to the new scheme
 [x] Make the disc params and the general params setting more modular -> Should be possible

+## Things-already-checked
+* Field of view checked
+- Should be ok as it is radius, just in the plotting at the end there is a plotting mistake
+* When to modulate the parameters?
+- Should not matter
+* Check if the FFT zero-padding moves the true centre
+- Should be ok tho?